d3x0r/STFRPhysics/AI/Revised/wigner_rotation_from_noncollinear_composition.md

 ## 1. Introduction

-The preceding paper recovered contraction, timing structure, and the one-dimensional moving-frame map from a propagation-first starting point, while briefly noting proper-velocity endpoint composition and a transport-induced rotational remainder under noncollinear composition.
+The preceding paper recovered contraction, timing structure, and the one-dimensional moving-frame map from a propagation-first starting point, while briefly noting proper-velocity endpoint composition and a transport-induced steering remainder under noncollinear composition.
 The present paper develops that noncollinear remainder directly.

 The endpoint translational state is not in question.
 In the present framework, the natural composition variable is proper velocity: the endpoint physical speed is obtained by ordinary addition in proper-velocity space followed by inversion back to physical velocity.
 The endpoint is commutative and associative, and as an endpoint it is order-independent.
 What the endpoint map does not capture is the intermediate structure of the transition when one velocity component is already established and a perpendicular component is then acquired.
 The composition passes through a path of intermediate total speeds, and the same propagation structure that recovers the Lorentz simultaneity term places that term inside the moving-frame transport structure.
 Once that structure is treated as part of the composition process, the noncollinear case carries more than the endpoint alone.

-## 2. Accumulated Rotational Remainder
+## 2. Accumulated Steering Remainder

 Let $v$ be the established longitudinal speed, and let the transverse component be acquired through intermediate values $u\in[0,v_\perp]$.
 At each stage, the total speed is